dacelee/moactruffle/README.md

 Please see the [Official Truffle Documentation](http://truffleframework.com/docs/) for guides, tips, and examples.

+The sole difference is Add maoc before Truffle.

 ### Contributing

 This package is a distribution package of the Truffle command line tool.
 Please see [truffle-core](https://github.com/trufflesuite/truffle-core) to contribute to the main core code.